TWEGlobal-Developer/docs/docs/security/upgrading/how-to-upgrade-to-ubuntu-16-04-lts.md

 8. You should see output that resembles the following:

         DISTRIB_ID=Ubuntu
-        DISTRIB_RELEASE=14.04
-        DISTRIB_CODENAME=trusty
+        DISTRIB_RELEASE=16.04
+        DISTRIB_CODENAME=xenial
-        DISTRIB_DESCRIPTION="Ubuntu 14.04.1 LTS"
+        DISTRIB_DESCRIPTION="Ubuntu 16.04 LTS"

-Your Linode is now running Ubuntu 14.04 LTS.
+Your Linode is now running Ubuntu 16.04 LTS.

+9. Following your first reboot - you may want to remove automatically installed and are no longer required packages

+        apt autoremove

+        Reading package lists...
+Done
+        Building dependency tree
+        Reading state information...
+Done
+        The following packages will be REMOVED:
+          acl adwaita-icon-theme aptitude-common ....
+        0 upgraded, 0 newly installed, 105 to remove and 0 not upgraded.
+        After this operation, xxx MB disk space will be freed.
+        Do you want to continue?
+[Y/n]

+    Type `y` and `return` to continue.

+        (Reading database ... xxxx files and directories currently installed.)
+        Removing ....

 ## Upgrading from Previous Ubuntu Releases

-If your Linode is running an release of Ubuntu older than 12.04 LTS, use the upgrade guides in the [Upgrading](/docs/security/upgrading) section to upgrade to Ubuntu 12.04 LTS first.
-You may then upgrade your Linode to Ubuntu 14.04 LTS.
+If your Linode is running an release of Ubuntu older than 14.04 LTS, use the upgrade guides in the [Upgrading](/docs/security/upgrading) section to upgrade to Ubuntu 14.04 LTS first.
+You may then upgrade your Linode to Ubuntu 16.04 LTS.